-This article originally appeared on UN Women.
+This article was originally written for UN Women

 Why is it important to engage men and boys to help end violence against women – that’s a question that I get asked all the time!
 And my response is always the same: The violence that women and girls face usually occurs at the hands of men and boys, so we need to work with the perpetrators to end these crimes.